LIONS: Large-scale Integrative approach to unravel the complex relationships between differentiatiON and tumorigenesiS (2015-2019)

 Coordinator: Monique DONTENWILL, co-PIs: Laurent BRINO, Mohamed ELATI

-48-month project funded by the French National Cancer Institute (INCa) through the “Projets libres de recherche «Biologie et Sciences du Cancer»” call and brings together five research teams from France and the UK.
+48-month project funded by the French National Cancer Institute (INCa) through the “Projets libres de recherche «Biologie et Sciences du Cancer»” call.
 Integrin expressions and pathways are critically deregulated in cancer cells and thus specific integrins make a major contribution to tumor growth and resistance to therapies.
 The goal of our project is therefore to combine loss of function screens based on the pooled CRISPR/Cas 9 and RNA interference technologies with large-scale network inference and modeling methods to more deeply understand the integrin biology and signaling pathway crosstalks.
 Our project proposes an innovative way to characterize synthetic lethal partners of α5 integrin inhibition which will be confirmed in pertinent in vitro and in vivo preclinical models.

 Coordinator: Larisa Soldatova, co-PIs: Ross King, Céline Rouveirol, Mohamed Elati, Jan Ramon